iknek/iknek.github.io/content/aboutme.md

 ## What am I up to nowadays?

 Well, I just moved to the Netherlands, and am looking forward to a school year abroad.
-The city of Groningen is fantastic, as are all the people I've met in the last 2 weeks.
-I'm currently not working, but projects like this site are sure to keep me busy.
-Who knows, maybe that'll change if my course-load proves to be light enough.
+The city of Groningen is fantastic, as are all the people I've met in the last 3 months.
+Recently I got an internship at ASML via the University of Groningen.
+In my free-time, I've found myself doing security research, primarily through public bug bounties and VDPs.